 Length: 230 pages

-This bill was introduced on June 2, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 2, 2015, in a previous session of Congress, but it did not receive a vote.

 Jun 2, 2015